rviscarra/blog/content/en/about.md

 [El Salvador](https://en.wikipedia.org/wiki/El_Salvador).

 I have been a professional software engineer for the last 8 years.
 I enjoy tinkering with new technologies and learning in general.
-Writting clean, efficient and correct software is my passion.
+Writing clean, efficient and correct software is my passion.

-These are some of the technologies I have inmy toolbox:
+These are some of the technologies I have in my toolbox:

 - Amazon Web Services
 - Python